perploug/Editor-Experiences-Book/README.md

 **Atleast, this is my thesis**: Optimizing for editor happiness will lead to more effective teams, happier clients, higher content quality and ultimately a better bottomline.

 I **believe** that our current way of working with content editors is **broken**.
 Agencies, Customers and Developers do not optimize for editor happines, and most software vendors does not have it as part of their competitive edge.

+Therefore the title **Effective Content Management** - when you focus on building something that is effective to use, your users can get things done, fast and feel confident and accomplished - and isn't that really what we want them to feel?

 ----